CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 I edit

-adding the comment # This is a manual test comment.
+adding the comment # This is a manual test comment.; and commit

 the change: